alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 The [cow icon](https://commons.wikimedia.org/wiki/File:Cowicon.svg) was created by Wikipedia user Abu badali.
+No cow icons were harmed in the making of this article.
 The photo of the Roman bridge of Salamanca is by [Wikipedia user Tamorlan](https://commons.wikimedia.org/wiki/Special:ListFiles/Tamorlan).